 This plant originated in Asia Minor and spread through the countries bordering the Himalayan mountains to the East and throughout Europe to the West.
 However, it is most likely that quince did not reach the Mediterranean region until the classical period when it was used by the Romans (1).

-The ancient civilizations cultivated quince its medicinal benefits.
+The ancient civilizations cultivated quince for its medicinal benefits..
 Continue reading to discover what gives this fruit its medicinal powers.

 Nutritional Information Of Quince Fruit

 A hundred grams of raw quince contains (2):

 Shena Jaramillo, RD, says, “Quince fruit is a great source of potassium and fiber.
 Potassium is an important electrolyte in the body, and fiber aids in digestion.
 It is also a great source of vitamin C, which helps with collagen formation and supports the immune system.”
 Read on to learn more about the health benefits of quince.

 Quince pulp, seeds, and peel are rich in antioxidant phenolic compounds because of their rich vitamin C (ascorbic acid) content (4).
 The phenolic compounds are crucial for minimizing oxidative stress and inflammation, the main causes of numerous health issues.
 Moreover, antioxidants also strengthen the immune system to protect the body against harmful pathogens.